 Haemochromatosis (iron overload disorder) causes the body to absorb more iron than usual from food.
 Haemochromatosis is one of the most common hereditary diseases.
 Excessive iron can cause damage to organs such as the liver, heart and pancreas.
 Possible early symptoms include weakness and lethargy, weight loss, joint pain in the fingers, liver complaints, impotence and low sex drive, irregular menstrual periods or early menopause, loss of body hair and skin darkening.

 Haemochromatosis (iron overload disorder) is one of the most common hereditary diseases.
-Around 1 in 300 people have a genetic predisposition to this disease - that is they may get it.
+Around one in 200 Caucasian Australian people have a genetic predisposition to this disease – meaning that they may get it.

 Iron is a vital trace mineral